kangmin7/px4-llm-control/README.md

 take off to 5 metres
 go forward 5 m/s for 5 seconds
-turn right 90 degrees then go backward 10 metres follow the person follow the person wearing a green shirt return to home
+turn right 90 degrees then go backward 10 metres return to home
 ```

 When an instruction names a specific instance ("the person wearing a green shirt",
 "the red car"), the executor periodically sends the camera frame to Claude's vision
-API to pick out that instance among multiple detections of the same class — see
+API to pick out that instance among multiple detections of the same class.
-`CLAUDE.md` for details.